shukur-alom/linear-regression-on-esp/README.md

     * Utilize the provided Python code to receive MQTT messages from the ESP32.
     * Modify the code as necessary to process the received sensor data.

+## Usage
+1. Model Training

+    * Run the training code to train the linear regression model.
+    * Note down the coefficients (m and c) obtained from the model.

+2. ESP32
+    * Change ssid and password
+    * Upload the modified code with the extracted coefficients to the ESP32 device.
+    * Ensure proper connectivity with the sensors.
+3. Python Script

+    * Run the Python script to listen for MQTT messages sent by the ESP32.
+    * Process and utilize the received sensor data as required.